OutSystems/docs-odc/src/eap/building-apps/data/relationships.md

 A **many-to-many** relationship between two entities indicates that one record in entity A corresponds to multiple records in entity B and a record in entity B can have more than one associated record in entity A. In this situation, you must create a third entity with one reference attribute for entity A and one reference attribute for entity B. A many-to-many relationship is, in fact, two one-to-many relationships with this third entity.

-For example, consider the relationship between `Order` and `Product`.
+For example, consider the relationship between `Order` and `Product` entities:

 * An `Order` can have multiple `Product`
 * A `Product` can have more than one associated `Order`